palantir/javapoet/README.md

 In this case we write the file to `System.out`, but we could also get it as a string (`JavaFile.toString()`) or write it to the file system (`JavaFile.writeTo()`).

-The [Javadoc][javadoc] catalogs the complete JavaPoet API, which we explore below.

 ### Code & Control Flow

 Most of JavaPoet's API uses plain old immutable Java objects.
 There's also builders, method chaining